druiz0992/cusnarks/README.md

 # CUSNARKS Overview
-Optimized CUDA implementation of SNARK setup and prover based on [snarkjs][] implementation from *Groth16*, designed with the objective of computing proofs for up to 2^27 constraints very fast.
-CUsnarks is expected to work with [circom][] for the generation and compilation of circuits, and with [snarkjs][] for the computation of parts ofr the trusted setup, witnesses and verification of the proof.
+CUSNARKS is an optimized CUDA implementation of ZK-SNARK setup and prover based on *Groth16* over curve BN128 XXX TODO Add link to curve XXX.
+It has been designed with the objective of computing proofs for up to 2^27 constraints in less than 10 minutes (we are not quite there though).
+CUSNARKS is expected to work with [circom][] for the generation and compilation of circuits, and with [snarkjs][] for the computation witnesses, proof verification and parts of the trusted setup.
+Additionally, CUSNARKS works with [rust-circom][], an optimized version of [circom][] that allows to compile very large circuits.

 Cusnarks has been developed in C/C++/CUDA-C and Python.
 Python is the driving language where proof and setup scripts are launched.
  Computation intensive functionality on the host side has been written in C/C++.
+Computation intensive functionality on the the device (GPU) side has been writtedn in CUDA.
 Cython is used to build wrappers around C functions so that they can be called from Python.

-Elliptic curve scalar multiplicationm multi-exponentiation and polynomial multiplication, the heaviest functionality in terms of computation requirements, have been implemented to run on the GPU side.
+Elliptic curve scalar multiplication and polynomial multiplication (via FFT), the heaviest functionality in terms of computation requirements, have been implemented to run on the GPU side.

 Two libraries are generated :
 1. *libcusnarks.so* : Cusnarks shared library
 2. *pycusnarks.so* : Cusnarks shared library wrapped with Cython wrapper so that it can be used from Python

+To launch CUSNARKS just make sure that your LD_LIBRARY_PATH includes cusnarks/lib directory.

 ## Outline
 * [Installation][]
 * [Launching Cusnarks](#Launching-Cusnarks)
+* [File Formats][]
 * [Architecture][]
 * [Modules][]
-* [Installation][]
-* [Using Cusnarks][]
+* [Some Results][]
 * [Other Info](#Other-Info)

 ## Installation
 1. Download repository www.github.com/iden3/cusnarks.git.
 From now on, the folder where cusnarks is downloaded will be called $CUSNARKS_HOME

 2. Ensure that all [dependencies][] are installed.
-    - Python2.x/Python3.x
+    - Python3.6+
         - Cython (0.26.1)
         - numpy (1.16.4)
         - future (0.17.1)